First presidency of Donald Trump: Aftermath

 Trump gave a first farewell address the day prior to the inauguration of Joe Biden.
 In it he stressed his economic and foreign policy record, and said the country can never tolerate "political violence".
 Trump did not attend Biden's inauguration, becoming the first departing president in 152 years to refuse to attend his elected successor's inauguration, but he did honor another tradition by leaving Biden a letter on the Resolute desk in the White House.

 Historical evaluations and public opinion

 Historical evaluations

+Despite claims he won "in a landslide", Trump won the 2016 election with 56.9% of the electoral college—placing the win in approximately the 23rd percentiles of all presidential elections.

+Trump claimed he won the 2016 electoral vote in a "landslide", but he ranks below most presidents in both the electoral vote (then 46th out of 58 elections; accompanying chart) and popular vote (near the bottom of all elections; shown in chart).

+The V-Dem Institute said regarding Trump's presidency that "the speed with which American democracy is currently dismantled is unprecedented in modern history".
+First-term declines in the Institute's indices of democracy were substantial, to be exceeded only during his second term.

 In the 2018 presidential rankings by the Siena College Research Institute, Trump ranked as the third-worst president in history.
 C-SPAN's 2021 President Historians Survey ranked Trump as the fourth-worst president overall and the worst in the leadership characteristics of Moral Authority and Administrative Skills.
 Trump's best rated leadership characteristic was Public Persuasion, where he ranked 32nd out of the 44 presidents.
 Trump ranked last in both the 2018 and 2024 surveys of the American Political Science Association Presidents and Executive Politics section, with self-identified Republican historians ranking Trump in their bottom five presidents.